icazzaniga/MDIntrinsicDimension/docs/quickstart.rst

 Basic Usage
 ----------------

-After activating the environment, import the package and the functions:
+Assuming the package is available in the environment, import it:

 .. code-block:: python